gabrieli/swarm-coding/docs/testing/BEST_PRACTICES.md

 # Testing Best Practices

-This guide outlines testing patterns, anti-patterns, and best practices for maintaining high-quality tests in the Pulse project.
+This guide outlines testing patterns, anti-patterns, and best practices for maintaining high-quality tests in your project.

 ## Core Testing Principles